-The library comes with a copy of Michael Fromberger's1 multiple precision integer library MPI.
-MPI is a trivial to use ANSI C compatible large integer library.
-It is free for all uses and is distributed freely.
+The library comes with a copy of LibTomMath which is a multiple precision integer library written by the author of LibTomCrypt.
+LibTomMath is a trivial to use ANSI C compatible large integer library which is free for all uses and is distributed freely.

-At the heart of all MPI functions is the data type "mp_int" (defined in mpi.h).
+At the heart of all the functions is the data type "mp_int" (defined in tommath.h).
 This data type is what will hold all large integers.
 In order to use an mp_int one must initialize it first, for example:

 '''

 #include <mycrypt.h> / mycrypt.h includes mpi.h automatically /

 int main(void)

 {

 mp_int bignum;

+/ initialize it /

+mp_init(&bignum);

 '''

 '''

-/ initialize it /

-mp_init(&bignum);

 return 0;

+}

 '''

 If you are unfamiliar with the syntax of C the & symbol is used to pass the address of "bignum" to the function.
-All MPI functions require the address of the parameters.
+All LibTomMath functions require the address of the parameters.
 To free the memory of a mp_int use (for example):

+'''

 mp_clear(&bignum);

+'''

-All MPI functions have the basic form of one of the following:
+The functions also have the basic form of one of the following: